Clan Ostoja (Moscics)

 Clan Ostoja (Moscics) is one of the largest and oldest knightly and heraldic families in Europe, belonging to the Polish nobility.
 The family is sealed with the Ostoja coat of arms.

 The coat of arms of the clan and a vocation

 The coat of arms of the Ostoja clan is one of the oldest family marks of medieval Polish knights.
-It occurs under the names: Ostoja, Hostoja, Mościc, Ostojczyk, and the name of the clan is Ostoja and Hostoja.
-This was Probably the calling was an older form of clan identification than the coat of arms.
+It occurs under the names Ostoja, Hostoja, Mościc, Ostojczyk.
+The name of the clan is Ostoja and Hostoja.
+This calling was probably an older form of clan identification than the coat of arms.